amalzewita/Vehicle-Dynamics/README.md

-# MATLAB Symbolic Equation Solver for Vehicle Parameters
+# MATLAB Symbolic Equation Solver for Vehicle Dynamics

 This repository provides a MATLAB script designed to solve a set of equations related to a vehicle's wheelbase and other properties.
 The script employs the Symbolic Math Toolbox to tackle the equations symbolically.